 Landscaping – this can include mulching, play chips, weeding, and light pruning

 Campus clean up and projects – can include touching up existing playground court lines, painting school maps, pressure washing sidewalks or other project not requiring a district work order

 Principals are busy people and may pull in a co-principal or office manager to work with the CSD site leader.
 Be aware that the office manager at your school may be the key to getting in touch with the principal.
 The principal or one other designated school staff is required to be onsite for Community Serve Day.

 Your PTA/PTSA president will help you to reach out to families in the school to get them registered as volunteers for Community Serve Day.
 Remember, Community Serve Day is a community event, not a church event.
-We want to give students and parents in the schools the opportunity to spruce up the grounds and classrooms before the first day of school.
+We want to give students and parents in the schools the opportunity to help teachers prepare their classrooms and make the school look great before the first day of school.
 The PTA/PTSA can also be a source of funding if there are special projects outside of the Community Serve Day budget.
-For example, they may be willing to sponsor a lunch at the end of Community Serve Day for all the volunteers.

 Teachers and School Staff